SampleEnvironment/SECoP/protocol/issues/063 enumeration of floating point values.rst

   Discussion continues and opinions seems to tend to favor proposal (2) with the property.
 Discussion about depending parameters and use cases.

+vidconf 2021-11-30:
+  Markus wants to have a link between enumeration entries and a numerical value for saving in data files.
+Setting a numeric value, the secnode should handle non-listed values (rounding up or down).
+A gui would continue to use the enumeration values.

+  This link can be done via a ``influences`` property, instead of adding extra ``values`` parameter.
+Using two 'linked' parameters is agreed upon.

+  side-topic: ``influences`` entries *may* have contain a *SINGLE* colon (':') to indicate 'module:parameter' style references to parameters of other modules.

 Decision
 --------